 If the NPN Paging Assistance Information IE is included in the Assistance Data for Paging IE, the NG-RAN node may take it into account when determining the cells where paging will be performed.

+If the NR Paging eDRX Information IE is included in the PAGING message, the NG-RAN node shall, if supported, use it according to TS 38.304 [12] and TS 23.501 [9].
+If the NR Paging Time Window IE is included in the NR Paging eDRX Information IE, the NG-RAN node shall take this information into account to determine the UE’s paging occasion according to TS 38.304 [12].